shofawj/shofawj.github.io/content/blogs/data-ethics.md

 Algorithms are created by humans, so they can unintentionally have biases.
 Biased algorithms can harm people.
 Here are some ways bias can affect our algorithms:

+##### 1. Training
-1. Training: If our algorithm is trained on data that doesn't represent the whole picture, it might favor certain outcomes over others.
+If our algorithm is trained on data that doesn't represent the whole picture, it might favor certain outcomes over others.
+##### 2. Code
-2. Code: Although bias in algorithms is usually unintentional, it's essential to be aware that it could be purposely written to produce biased results.
+Although bias in algorithms is usually unintentional, it's essential to be aware that it could be purposely written to produce biased results.
+##### 3. Feedback
-3. Feedback: Algorithms learn from users' feedback.
+Algorithms learn from users' feedback.
 If biased feedback is given, the algorithm can become biased itself.
 For example, a job search platform may recommend roles based on previous choices made by hiring managers.
 If they consistently choose white male candidates, the algorithm will learn from that and only suggest jobs to similar candidates in the future.

 It's essential to strive for the best even though no algorithm is perfect.
 Human evaluators, representative training data, and involving diverse stakeholders can help create better algorithms for a better future.